Romeless/Affine-2D-Transformation/ORIGINALITY.md

 # Parts I wrote myself

-- I declare that every part not listed above, I wrote it myself.
+- I declare that every part of the code not listed above, I wrote it myself.

 - The only library used are numpy, PIL.Image, and matplotlib.
-Numpy is used as basic array/matrix maniplutaion.
+Numpy is used as basic array/matrix manipulation.
 In which, the only particular shortcut I took were np.linalg.inv() to inverse a matrix.